zhangcj13/CASRL/README.md

 ```
 python train_dppo_stage2.py
 ```
-For different ARCH and params, edit the TrainPhase_PPOS_STAGEc in file './gym_collision_avoidance/envs/config.py'
+For different ARCH and params, edit the TrainPhase_PPOS_STAGE in file './gym_collision_avoidance/envs/config.py'

 Use
 ```